-2. Allows a customer to place an order with the restaurant through the third-party food platform, but such order does not include delivery service by the third-party food platform as described in Subsection 7.27.010 A. Takeout service does not include any other service that may be provided by a third-party food platform to a restaurant, including but not limited to advertising services, search engine optimization, business consulting, or credit card processing.
+2. Allows a customer to place an order with the restaurant through the third-party food platform, but the order does not include delivery service by the third-party food platform as described in Subsection 7.27.010 A. Takeout service does not

-G. "Telephone Order" means an order placed by a customer to a restaurant through a telephone call forwarded by a call system provided by a third-party food platform for delivery or pickup within the City.
+H. Telephone order means an order placed by a customer to a restaurant through a telephone call forwarded by a call system provided by a third-party food platform for delivery or pickup within the City.

-H. "Third-Party Food Platform" means any website, mobile application, or other internet platform, owned or operated independently of the restaurant, that offers or arranges for the order of and the same day delivery service or same day takeout service of food and beverages from a restaurant.
+I. Third-party food platform means any website, mobile application, or other internet platform, owned or operated independently of the restaurant, that offers or arranges for the order of and the same day delivery service or same day takeout service of food and beverages from a restaurant.

-I. "Transaction Fee" means a charge for the processing of a payment for an order imposed upon a third-party food platform by a third-party payment processor.
+I. Transaction fee means a charge for the processing of a payment for an order imposed upon a third-party food platform by a third-party payment processor.